HankyZhang/datasketch-enhanced/README.md

 ## 🙏 Acknowledgments

-Built on the foundation of the original HNSW algorithm with innovative hybrid architecture enhancements for improved recall performance.
+Built on the foundation of the original HNSW algorithm with innovative hybrid architecture enhancements and MiniBatchKMeans integration for improved recall and construction efficiency.